JonathanDLTran/Flashcard/README.md

 - Line Copy
 - Scroll Up by 1 Page
 - Scroll Down by 1 Page
-- Ctrl M keystroke macro and run macro (no recursive macros e.g embedded keystroke macros in a keystroke macros)

 ### No Planned Support
 - Ctrl C (This is always going to stop execution)